On units with Galois complex conjugates of equal absolute value: Preliminaries

 The combined resulting action of $\mathcal{O}_K^{*, +}\ltimes \mathcal{O}_K$ is however not discrete in general.
 Still, in \cite{OeTo} it is shown that one can always find subgroups $U\subset \mathcal{O}_K^{*, +}$ such that the action of $U\ltimes \mathcal{O}_K$ is discrete and cocompact: the resulting compact complex manifold is usually denoted $X(K, U)$ and is called an {\em Olejeklaus-Toma manifold} (OT, for short).

-As these manifolds do not admit K\" ahler metrics, it is natural to ask whether other natural metrics (do) exist on them.
-One of the most interesting candidates are the {\em locally conformally K\"{a}hler} metrics (LCK, for short): these are those whose associated $(1,1)-$ forms $\omega$ has the property
+As these manifolds do not admit K\" ahler metrics \cite[2.5]{OeTo}, it is natural to ask whether other natural metrics (do) exist on them.
+One of the most interesting candidates are the {\em locally conformally K\"{a}hler} metrics (l.c.K, for short): these are those whose associated $(1,1)-$ forms $\omega$ have the property

 for some closed $1-$form $\theta$ (for more details see \cite{DO}).
+Another candidates are the {\em strongly K\"{a}hler with torsion} metrics (S.K.T), or {\em pluriclosed}, i.e. those for which $\partial\overline{\partial}\omega=0$.
 The existence of such metrics on OT manifolds $X(K, U)$ can be read off the Galois properties of the group of units $U$.
-More precisely, it was shown (see \cite{Dub}, appendix by L. Battisti) that:
+More precisely, it was shown that: